Charles Dickinson (attorney and duelist): Death

 The expert Dickinson had aimed at Jackson's heart, though the bullet had been slightly deflected by Jackson's brass button on his coat, which some claim was due to him deliberately wearing loose clothing over his lean frame.
 It has also been suggested that Jackson adopted a careful sideways stance to ensure that his heart was obstructed.
 The bullet broke some of Jackson's ribs and had ended up lodged inches from his heart.
 While Jackson could easily have been incapacitated by such a wound, an unconfirmed account later claimed that while conversing with a friend on his deathbed he stated, "If he had shot me through the brain, sir, I should still have killed him."

 Doctors determined that the bullet lodged in Jackson's chest was too close to his heart to operate, so Jackson carried it for the rest of his life, suffering much pain from the wound.
 Locals were outraged that Dickinson had to stand defenseless while Jackson re-cocked and shot him.
 This was a confusing application of the rules of dueling, as snaps were considered as good as a shot.
 A snap implies that the hammer fell completely and failed to cause a shot, but a half cock is not a snap.
 Dickinson's second nervously permitted Jackson to re-cock his pistol.
 Some might claim that Jackson could have shot into the air or shot only to injure Dickinson; this would have been considered sufficient satisfaction under dueling rules.
 Jackson replied that Dickinson had meant to "kill the gent," so Jackson had also shot to kill.
 Jackson's reputation suffered greatly from the duel.

-Dickinson was originally buried on a family plantation (now on the outskirts of Nashville), but was reinterred in the Old City Cemetery in Nashville after his grave was rediscovered in 2010.
+Burial places

+According to a history of Nashville published in 1912, "His remains were brought back to Nashville and interred upon one of the highest points of his father-in-law's extensive estate, his funeral, according to the custom of the time, taking place some weeks after his death.
+At the time of his duel, Dickinson's family consisted of a young wife and an infant child.
+The latter, grown to manhood two generations ago, placed around the lonely grave in the wood land a cedar fence, which in the course of time was supplanted by the box tomb now covering the grave."
+He was reinterred in the Old City Cemetery in Nashville after his grave was rediscovered in 2010.
 By that time, the original grave site had become unmarked and claims had been made that his remains were buried elsewhere.

+Caroline County, Maryland has a historical marker asserting that Dickinson is buried there: "Body returned here by Truxton faithful Negro servant.
+Lead casket found 500 yards east of this spot Dec.
+1, 1965."
+A man named Huyett Truxton claimed that his grandfather had escorted Dickinson's body back to Maryland for burial, as per Dickinson's express wish, "sealed in a lead casket and 'sloshing' in alcohol all the way."